 - Add any needed protection to the perennial plants.

 - Add any fall soil amendments.

 - General garden and fall clean up before the snow arrives.

 - Mulch parsnips, leeks, carrots and any root veggies with straw to keep them insulated once hard freeze hits.

-- If snow starts falling shovel snow off low tunnels and winter greenhouse.
+- If snow starts falling shovel snow off low tunnels and your unheated winter greenhouse.

 - Continue to eat fall and winter crops.
-Learn which ones can handle frost and snow.
+Learn which crops can handle frost and snow.

 - Continue with fall clean up if not finished in October (we always do the mad dash just before the snow).